-Update: since writing this post, the Bill has become and Act and it is still thought commencement will occur in May 2017.
+Update: since writing this post, the Bill has become and Act and it is thought commencement will occur in December 2017.
 I have written an in-depth series of posts on these matters, for more in depth thoughts about what this will all mean.

 This year, the Mental Health Act 1983 will change.
 It will be amended (during April, we think) by the Policing and Crime Act 2017* and by the time we sit here early next year, we will know far more about how we’ve coped with it all, but there are plenty of indicators around that we are not at all prepared for or sighted on these changes.
 So with three months to go ’til this all kicks in, it seems timely to loudly re-bang the drum lest we risk seeing police forces and mental health services having some really difficult conversations at 0337hrs on some Tuesday morning in early May.
 I’m nervous about all of this, quite frankly.
 Some areas are struggling under current laws and these amendments only make things far harder for the organisations involved.
 However, they should make things much better for the public and that, of course, is exactly the point – we’re talking about the liberty of vulnerable people here!

 For the avoidance of doubt, the amendments to the Mental Health Act are almost exactly as they were originally introduced to the House of Commons in 2016 – little has changed during the Parliamentary process so it’s fair to point out that we’ve all had a year already to start preparing for this.
 I have emailed forces with considerably more detail than I am going to put in this post around three months ago, to point out we were six months out and needed to start partnership discussions if we hadn’t already.
 I know some forces have done exactly this and have written plans they are working towards completing in adequate time.
 I know others are nowhere on this – sometimes because they’ve tried to raise the point, but haven’t been heard.